 U.S. Department of Labor (DOL) Office of Disability Employment Policy (ODEP) Web page that includes resources related to workplace emergency preparedness, including Preparing the Workplace for Everyone, a framework of guidelines for Federal agencies.

 Free, confidential service from ODEP that provides information on accommodations for people with disabilities and related topics, including guidance on including employees with disabilities in emergency evacuation plans.

-Federal Emergency Management Agency's information on whole community emergency management, inclusive of individuals with disabilities and others with access and functional needs, including guidance, tools, methods and strategies to establish equal physical, program and effective communication access.
+Information on whole community emergency management, inclusive of individuals with disabilities and others with access and functional needs, including guidance, tools, methods, and strategies to establish equal physical, program, and effective communication access.

 For more information on specific state access codes, visit the U.S. Access Board website.